HSAFoundation/HSA-Debugger-AMD/README.md

-# HSA Debugger December 2015 Release (version 1.0)
+# HSA Debugger January 2016 Release (version 1.0)

 ## Overview
 The HSA Debugger provides a gdb-based debugging environment for debugging host application and HSAIL kernels running on AMD HSA platforms.
 The kernel programming language currently supported is HSAIL 1.0.
-There are two packages included in this release:
+There are two packages included in this Alpha Release:
 * AMD HSAIL gdb package that contains the hsail-gdb tool
   * based on GDB 7.8, the GNU source-level debugger
 * AMD GPU Kernel Debug SDK package that contains the necessary header, library and sample files to run the hsail-gdb tool